Digestive and Gastrointestinal Conditions

 Liver Failure at Seattle Children's

 Seattle Children's has been treating children with liver diseases and performing liver transplant surgery since 1990.
 We have the only liver transplant program in the Pacific Northwest that cares exclusively for children and teens.
+We perform:

 Our team includes nationally and internationally known experts in children's liver diseases.
 Our medical and surgical specialists, working together, consider your child's unique needs to evaluate their condition and develop a treatment plan.
 This team-based approach ensures that your child gets the very best care.
 Overall survival rates for children who receive liver transplants at Seattle Children's are excellent.